 About the Artist

-Margie Livingston (Seattle) received her M.F.A. in painting from the University of Washington.
+Margie Livingston (Seattle) received her MFA in painting from the University of Washington.
 Her awards include a residency at the Shenzhen Fine Art Institute in Shenzhen, China, in 2008; a Fulbright Scholarship in 2001, the Arts Innovator Award in 2010, the Neddy Fellowship in Painting in 2010, the Betty Bowen Annual Memorial Award in 2006, and a 2012 CityArtist Project award from Seattle’s Office of Arts & Cultural Affairs.
 She is represented by Greg Kucera Gallery in Seattle and Luis De Jesus Los Angeles.
-Livingston’s work resides in the permanent collections of the Shenzhen Fine Art Institute, the Seattle Art Museum, the City of Seattle, King County, and the Henry Art Gallery.
+Her work resides in the permanent collections of the Shenzhen Fine Art Institute, the Seattle Art Museum, the City of Seattle, King County, and the Henry Art Gallery.

-Margie received a 2008 GAP to purchase theatre lighting for her studio.
-Margie builds structures in her studio and lights them with both warm and cool light in order to consider the intermingling of light, color, and form as they move through space.
+Margie received 2008 GAP Award funding to purchase theatre lighting for her studio.
+She builds structures in her studio and lights them with both warm and cool light in order to consider the intermingling of light, color, and form as they move through space.
 The combination of warm and cool light creates what she calls a “visual vibration,” which she captures in paint.
 The resulting work exists between abstraction and representation and new lighting will assist her in expanding her evolving body of work.

 Information included above was provided by artist at the time of application.